aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 If you already have a PHP version installed, you can run `brew upgrade php` to upgrade to the latest released PHP version.

-You will notice that we dont specify the php version in the brew command.
+You will notice that we don't specify the php version in the brew command.
 That is because the latest version of the installed software does not use the version number to name the installation directories.

 > Note: Even if you are on the latest minor release of PHP, running `brew upgrade php` will ensure that all the latest patches are applied.